Fed's first hurdle in 2020: Dispensing with 'QE Lite'

 “Instead, the main causes of the upturn in the stock market since October have probably been signs of economic recovery at home after a temporary slowdown during much of 2019,” John Higgins, chief markets economist for Capital Economics, wrote in a research note to clients.

-(GRAPHIC: Quantitative easing and the S&P 50 - here)
+GRAPHIC: Quantitative easing and the S&P 50 - here

 In a sense, the Fed faces a dilemma of its own making.